parttimehacker/diyha-clock/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Further refactoring to more generalize the class
+- Further refactoring to more generalize the classes

 To do:
 - Integrate into other DIYHA applications and repositories
 - Develop a new installation process for seperate repositories

 ## Acknowledgements
 Give credit here.